danczw/piBLOOM/README.md

 <br>

-The project uses [Flask](https://flask.palletsprojects.com/) to serve the model inference API.
+The project uses [FastAPI](https://fastapi.tiangolo.com) with [uvicorn](https://www.uvicorn.org) to serve the model inference API.
+For deployment within Docker, [gunicorn](https://gunicorn.org) is used as an application server.
+Find more details here: [FastAPI with Gunicorn and Uvicorn](https://fastapi.tiangolo.com/deployment/server-workers/).

 Expose the inference API via:

     `cd pibloom_api/`
-    `poetry run flask --app pibloom/app.py run`
+    `poetry run uvicorn pibloom.app:app --host 0.0.0.0 --port 5000 --reload`

-The API will be exposed to `host='0.0.0.0', port=5000` by default.
+The API will be exposed to `host='0.0.0.0' (all network interfaces), port=5000`.

 <br>